christelle56/restaurant-s-/README.md

 1.Key Questions( menu_items table)

-    there was 32 menu_item
+    there were 32 menu_item

-    italian dishes were the  most  expensive and American dishes were the least expensive
+    italian dishes were the most expensive and American disahes were the least expensive

 2. Key Questions( menu_items table)

    there were '5370' order made within the date range.